-- Feed your feline small meals frequently which will help reduce fluctuation in urine pH.
+- Feed your cat small meals frequently which will help reduce fluctuations in urine pH.

-- Provide fresh water places in multiple water dishes in different places.
+- Provide fresh water in multiple water dishes in different places.
 Try a fountain to pique your cat's interest.
-You can also offer chicken broth instead of water to encourage your cat to drink more.
+You can also offer chicken broth in addition to water to encourage your cat to drink more.

 - Provide a sufficient number of litter boxes placed in quiet areas.